What Makes Neuromuscular Orthodontics Different Than Traditional Braces?

 The treatment time for neuromuscular orthodontics range from 9 to 24 months, depending on how severe of movement is necessary.
 This type of orthodontics is much different than 6 Month Smiles.
 During your consultation with Dr. Chris Hill, all of your options will be explored for the most effective and efficient treatment for your needs.
 Some treatments may even require restorative work to be effective.
 No two patients are the same which is why it’s important to visit us for a consultation for your personalized treatment plan.

 Wondering if neuromuscular orthodontics in St. Louis are right for you?
-Please call (314) 678-7876 today for an appointment with TMJ dentist Dr. Chris Hill at Smile On Dental Studio.
+Please call (314) 678-7876 today for an appointment with TMJ dentist Dr. Chris Hill at Smile On Dental Studio in Richmond Heights, MO.